ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         3. gw_sku = (optional) (NOT RECOMMENDED TO CHANGE) A string used to define the SKU for the Azure Virtual Gateway resource.
 Defaults to "VpnGw2"

         4. pip_name = (optional) A string defining the custom name of the Azure Public IP to be used on the VPN (Overwrites any naming injection defined in the top level object)

+        5. tags = (optional) A map of strings defining any tags to set for the VPN - Since tags can be set on many different levels see the How to work with tags example for more details on tags

     9. firewall = (optional) An object structured as: